pookjw/IvarDescription/README.md

 - Objects eligible for GCC are not supported.
 (It's 2023... is it needed?)

-- Dumping data layouts for struct type is not implemented yet. `IvarDescription` supports dumping struct type restrictively, but I want to implement perferctly soon.
+- Dumping data layouts for struct type is not implemented yet. `NSObject(IvarDescription)` supports dumping struct type restrictively, but I want to implement perferctly soon.
 It's theoretically implementable.

 ## Usages